 The partially-enclosed geography shared by Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan has led to a shared history and shared cultural elements.
 Further, the geographic proximity of the peoples there has allowed practical and visible cultural, economic, and political ties to develop.
 These encourage the residents of Central Asia to see themselves as part of an integrated unit – even when the diversity within that unit causes misunderstandings or rivalries.

 The relatively compact geography of the Central Asian core also creates a shared geopolitical reality.
-The core is situated between Russia and China, two powerful and often-rivalrous countries, as well as the ambitious but more regional powers of Turkey, Iran, and India.
-These civilizations have long influenced Central Asia.
+The core is situated between Russia and China, two powerful and often-rivalrous countries, as well as the ambitious regional powers of Turkey, Iran, and India.
+These civilizations have all long influenced Central Asia.
 Their continued influence presents modern challenges and opportunities for investments while balancing perceived threats to their cultural, political, and territorial sovereignties.

-In short, the core of Central Asia has become an agreed-upon standard because it makes logical sense in terms of history, culture, and geography.
+In short, the core of Central Asia has become an agreed-upon standard to define the region because it makes logical sense in terms of history, culture, and geography.
 It also corresponds with the lives and identities of those that live there.
 At the same time, one cannot fully understand Central Asia without understanding that its history, culture, and geography spills over the current political borders.
 To understand Central Asia, one must understand the much wider influences that have affected and continue to affect local economies, cultures, and geopolitics.